Skip to content

 There are several identifier systems in music, and each one tracks something different.

-| Identifier | What It Identifies | Format | Assigned By | |------------|-------------------|--------|-------------| | ISRC | A specific recording (audio file) | 12 characters (CC-XXX-YY-NNNNN) | Distributor, label, or national agency | | UPC/EAN | A release (single, EP, album) | 12-13 digits (barcode) | Distributor or barcode provider | | ISWC | A composition (the underlying song) | T-followed by 10 digits | PRO or publisher |
+| Identifier | What It Identifies | Format | Assigned By | |------------|-------------------|--------|-------------| | ISRC | A specific recording (audio file) | 12 characters (AAAAA-YY-NNNNN) | Distributor, ISRC Manager, or recording owner with a Prefix Code | | UPC/EAN | A release (single, EP, album) | 12-13 digits (barcode) | Distributor or barcode provider | | ISWC | A composition (the underlying song) | T-followed by 10 digits | PRO or publisher |

 Think of it this way: You write a song (ISWC).
 You record that song in the studio (ISRC).
 You release that recording as a single (UPC).
 Three different things, three different codes.